PhD Student at ETH AI Center and Computer Science Department of ETH Zurich, Switzerland

 My work centers on three interconnected pillars that address fundamental challenges in modern machine learning:

-🔬 Theoretical Foundations: I develop rigorous mathematical frameworks to understand complex optimization landscapes, including hidden convexity structures that enable global solutions to seemingly intractable non-convex problems.
+🔬 Non-convex Optimization: I develop rigorous mathematical frameworks to understand complex optimization landscapes, including hidden convexity structures that enable global solutions to seemingly intractable non-convex problems.

-⚡ Data Efficiency: I design robust algorithms that maintain performance under challenging statistical conditions, such as heavy-tailed noise and limited data scenarios, with particular focus on policy gradient methods in reinforcement learning.
+⚡ Data Efficiency and Robustness: I design robust algorithms that maintain performance under challenging statistical conditions, such as heavy-tailed noise and limited data scenarios, with particular relevance for policy gradient methods in reinforcement learning.

-🚀 Scalability: I create communication-efficient distributed training algorithms that enable large-scale machine learning while preserving theoretical guarantees, including the widely-cited EF21 algorithm.
+🚀 Scalable Systems: I create communication-efficient distributed training algorithms that enable large-scale machine learning while preserving theoretical guarantees, including the popular EF21 algorithm.